 3 means a category three Severe Weather Exceptional Event

 9 means an Other event as per paragraph 2D.34 of CRC 2D (Adjustment of licensee’s revenues to reflect interruptions related quality of service performance) of the electricity distribution licence.

+The relevant category should then have a letter (A, B, C, and so forth) appended such that 2A would reflect the first Category 2 Severe Weather Exceptional Event, 9B would be the second Other Exceptional Event for that reporting year.
+These letter appendages will restart every Reporting Year.

 The thresholds of the various categories are provided in Appendix 3.
 Similarly they appear in the QoS Interruptions Stage Data Reporting Pack on the Interruptions worksheet.